lowrycito/handbook/pages/study-manual-general-handbook-12-primary.md

   * Generally, children are organized by age-groups.
 Boys and girls normally meet separately.
 However, they may combine for certain activities or in locations with few children.

   * Leaders may choose to plan and hold annual day camps for Primary children ages 8–11.
-Such camps are optional.
 Primary activities, including day camps, do not include overnight stays.

-All supplies and activities, including optional day camps, are paid for by the ward budget.
+All supplies and activities, including day camps, are paid for by the ward budget.
 Travel and expenses should not be excessive.

 The bishopric ensures that the budget and activities for boys and girls in Primary are sufficient and equitable.
 Budget is allocated according to the